NHSDigital/nia-patient-switching-standard-adaptor/dependent-service-downtime-and-ps-adaptor-behavior.md

 - MHS Adaptor: Manages inbound and outbound queues, which are responsible for transferring patient records to the incumbent system.
 - Other Dependencies: Include PS Adaptor database, MHS inbound and outbound services, file storage, Redis cache, and MHS outbound SDS.

-### Service Outage Scenarios and Expected Behavior
+### Service Outage Scenarios And Behavior Of The Adaptor In Certain Scenarios
 1. GP2GP Translator is Down
    - Scenario: The GP2GP Translator is not operational and cannot send patient records.
    - Expected Behavior: No messages are sent to the incumbent system while the translator is down.
 Once the GP2GP Translator recovers,